The article may contain affiliate links.

 Most rules that I’ll write about are described in books about simplicity.
 For example in Greg McKeown book Essentialism, in which he teaches readers to know our needs, values and priorities and to refuse that other people take too much of our time or attention.

 You probably know such sayings which aim is to focus on what you want to achieve.

 Saying yes to everything is of course stupid.
-It makes you do what other want.
+It makes you do what others want.
 It makes your mind occupied with what others think is important… for them.
 But equally stupid is saying always no.

 Yes, it’s easy to have simplistic rules like I always say no, I never commute by car, I never buy in a supermarket.
 It has some sense but setting such radically simple rules is often childish.
 The world is not black and white.
-And this is why it’s good to have rules, forcing you to take care about yourself and about your priorities but with being at the same time open.
+And this is why it’s good to have rules, forcing you to take care of yourself and about your priorities but with being at the same time open.
 Open to some of the offers or ideas you get.
 Open to evaluate them before rejecting.